 - To veggie mixture, add ground turkey, balsamic vinegar, Worcestershire sauce, mustard, chili powder, paprika, salt, black pepper and crushed red pepper flakes.
 Stir to combine everything.
 Cook turkey, breaking it into small pieces and stirring occasionally, until it's fully cooked through, about 8 to 10 minutes.

-- Once turkey is cooked, stir in tomato paste, tomato sauce, BBQ sauce and ¼ cup of water (rinse out your can of tomatoes).
-Simmer for about 8 to 10 minutes or until you've reached your desired consistency.
+- Once turkey is cooked, stir in tomato paste, tomato sauce, BBQ sauce and water.
+Simmer for 8 to 10 minutes or until you've reached your desired consistency.